salesforce/LinuxTelemetry/README.md

 Installation process is tested on Red Hat Enterprise Linux Server release 6.5.
 It will need to be adapted for other variants of Linux.

-##Step 1.
+###Step 1.
 Base collectd installation with python:

-Base collect is available from: https://collectd.org/download.shtml
+Base collectd is available from:

+https://collectd.org/download.shtml

-Current version is 5.
+Current collectd version is 5.
 There are multiple ways to install including building from source.
 For many cloud environments, RPM installation will be relevant.
 Three RPM packages are needed for all of the above python plugins to work: